-Now, imagine if the website gets hacked and advertisement of illegal drugs are scattered throughout the site!
+Now, imagine if the website gets hacked and advertisements for illegal drugs are scattered throughout the site!
 This won’t just affect the brand’s reputation but may also lose potential customers.
-A few years ago, Amazon lost $4.8 million in sales after experiencing a downtime of 40 minutes.
+A few years ago, Amazon lost $4.8 million in sales after experiencing downtime of 40 minutes.
 Another time, Apple’s iTunes Store and App Store went down for 12 hours costing the company $25 million in sales.

 How Can Website Security Threats Ruin Your Brand?

 Your website is the face of your brand online.
 Fortifying your website is a means to protect your brand.
 When a security breach occurs, it doesn’t just affect the site but also the brand in numerous ways.
 Identifying the threats that your website can face helps one take steps to mitigate the threat.
 Below, we have listed down some of the most common security threats.
 These can have a negative impact on a brand’s online presence.

 Google, the world’s most popular search engine is committed to providing its users with a secure online experience.
 To achieve this, they spent millions of dollars of resources to identify insecure websites that can potentially cause damage to the visitors.
 They flag websites that have been hacked in a bid to provide Google users with a safe online experience.
 Once your site has been blacklisted, a user who finds your website through the Google search engine won’t be able to access your site.
 When they click on a link to your website, instead of loading your website page, Google shows them a warning page.